 While we don’t take big fancy trips for our anniversary, for the past three years we have traveled on our anniversary.
 Where have we gone, you ask?
 To a track meet.
 That’s right, we spend our wedding anniversary at a track meet nearly every year.

-Alexandra is a competitive sprinter and 6 time Junior Olympic medalist.
+Alexandra is a competitive sprinter and 24x National medalist.
 Her goal is to represent Team USA in the Olympics like her idol Allyson Felix.
-We live in Kentucky and the competition level for track at her age isn’t very high.
-She often has to run against much older girls to be challenged.
-So we travel to meets where she can be competitive, and often times beat.
-There are several meets in Georgia, North Carolina, and Florida that occur over the Memorial Day and provide that level of competition for her.From the moment children are born we as parents begin the process of raising adults.
-Click To Tweet
+We live in Kentucky and the competition level for track and field at her age isn’t very high.
+So we travel to meets where she can be competitive in Georgia, North Carolina, and Florida.
+These meets often occur over the Memorial Day weekend.

 I hear you thinking, and no we are not putting our children before our marriage.
 From the moment children are born we as parents begin the process of raising adults.
-We’ve collectively made the choice to invest this time into Alexandra’s dream and we look forward to getting our time with each other back later.
+Harold and I have collectively made the choice to invest this time into Alexandra’s dream and we look forward to getting our time with each other back later.
 This interim goal for her long-term success is very fulfilling for us in marriage and parenting.

 So, that’s it in a nutshell.
 We love each other intentionally every day and we’ve committed to an interim goal for Alexandra’s success and future.
 And each year we’re able to both those things is celebration enough.